antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Using the Payload SDK Libraries
 *******************************

-The SDK provides two key libraries:
+The SDK provides the following programming language support:

-* For Python-based applications: a python package named `satos_payload_sdk` containing Python Payload Interface client support and an application abstraction.
-This is distributed within the Python base docker image.
+* Python: see the :doc:`python-application-guide` for more information.

 * For CPP-based applications: a debian package named `satos-payload-sdk-cpp` containing CPP Payload Interface client support.
-This is distributed within the CPP base docker iamge.
+This is distributed within the CPP base docker image.

-Examples usage of these libraries are available: https://github.com/antaris-inc/SatOS-Payload-Demos.
+Sample payload applications demonstrating usage of these libraries are available here: https://github.com/antaris-inc/SatOS-Payload-Demos.